-- Professional development materials and webinars - Annual Budgets, Audited Financial reports and Council meeting minutes - Branch executive resources - And more!
+- Professional development materials and webinars

+- Annual Budgets, Branch Resources

+- And more!

 Branches

 This section includes a listing of branch executives and upcoming branch events and a description of branch executive roles.
 Consider getting involved with your branch's activities to support your local chapter.
 If you have links to resources that you would like to share with others, please forward this information to the BCIA office.